CSCfi/beacon-python/docs/permissions.rst

 .. role:: blue

 In the tables below we illustrate how the beacon server handles access to datasets.
-We have integrated tests for these use case that can be found at:
+We have integrated tests for these use cases that can be found at:
 `beacon-python Github deploy tests <https://github.com/CSCfi/beacon-python/blob/master/deploy/test/integ_test.py>`_.

 .. note:: Table Legend: